Equations defining probability tree models: An implicit characterisation of staged trees

 \section{An implicit characterisation of staged trees}

-In this section, we employ our understanding of the statistical model represented by a staged tree to derive equations which define this model as the solution set of a system of polynomial equations, without explicitly referring to a parametrisation.
+In this section, we employ our understanding of the statistical model represented by a staged tree to derive equations which define this model as an algebraic variety intersected with the open probability simplex.